More drops for AI stocks drag Wall Street toward a 4th straight loss

 Executive Chairman Stuart Miller said that conditions remain challenging, with customers feeling less confident while looking for discounts and more affordable options.
 As a result, the company gave limited forecasts for its upcoming financial performance.

-Progressive, meanwhile, sank 3% after the insurer based in Mayfield Village, Ohio, said that its net income for November fell 5% from its year-ago level.
+Progressive, meanwhile, fell 2.4% after the insurer based in Mayfield Village, Ohio, said that its net income for November fell 5% from its year-ago level.

 On the winning side of Wall Street were oil companies, after President Donald Trump ordered a blockade of all “sanctioned oil tankers” into Venezuela.
 It’s Trump’s latest escalation in pressure on Venezuela, which may be sitting on more oil than any other country.